top of page

 I am a registered and accredited member of the British Association of Counsellors and Psychotherapists (BACP), and abide by their Code of Ethics and Good Practice.

-I am recognised by the following health insurers: AXA Health, Aviva, VitalityHealth and Cigna.
+I am recognised by the following health insurers: Bupa, AXA Health, Aviva, VitalityHealth and Cigna.

 BACP Logo - 212928.png